 Although the Nepomuk region has never had too much industry, you can find here not only quaint old houses and homestead courtyards, but also more or less preserved historical production plants.
 These are mostly industrial monuments from the period before the industrial revolution that can typically be found at a number of large manors.
 For centuries, breweries, brickyards, sawmills, steelworks or iron mills were an integral part of the Czech countryside.
 They were mostly small-scale operations supplying the local, but sometimes more distant towns and villages.
 We would like to invite you to go for a walk and visit some of the often neglected sights that bear witness to the history of ordinary life in this region.

-In the former stalls, you can find an exhibition of vintage vehicles; there are several dozen historical motorcycles, but the exhibits also include locksmithing tools and agricultural machinery.
+In the former stalls, you can find an museum of vintage vehicles; there are several dozen historical motorcycles, but the exhibits also include locksmithing tools and agricultural machinery.
 During the tourist season, the exhibition is open daily except for Mondays.

 Then continue towards the Baroque Červený most (Red Bridge) and follow the red-marked trail across the bridge.
 After a hundred meters, if you look towards the west, you will see a single two-storey house in the field.
 It is the last remaining part of the former brick factory, whose kiln and chimney were torn down in the 1960s.
 The red-marked trail continues across the embankment of a former pond, but you will walk along the Muchovka Creek all the way to Klášter.
 Here, cross the bridge to the other side of the Úslava River and go on along the embankment of Klášter Pond.